Innovation Gallery

 February - May 2022

 Indigenous cultures in Mexico and Central America have experienced many transformations over time.
 However, long-lasting cultural continuities can still be seen in native societies in this region called Mesoamerica.
 These continuities, including maize foods, pottery making, textile weaving, and rituals for healing and community cohesion, remain because of their connections to domestic life.
 Some of these traditions are even found today in societies in New Mexico and Arizona.
-This exhibit introduces Mesoamerican cultural features that have continued in some form over 3,000 years or more –the deep cultural roots of household traditions.
+This exhibit introduced Mesoamerican cultural features that have continued in some form over 3,000 years or more –the deep cultural roots of household traditions.
 The clothing, domestic pottery, household utensils, foods, ritual items, and art in this exhibit speak to these continuities.
-Through the objects and themes on display, we engage with local communities on interesting and important topics that unite us: households, everyday living, human creativity and cultural identity.
+Through the objects and themes on display, we engaged with local communities on interesting and important topics that unite us: households, everyday living, human creativity and cultural identity.

 Revealing Artifacts: New Research with the Roosevelt Archaeological Collections at ASU